Personal Development and Wellbeing

 - Me and Other People

 The content also covers a wide range of topics relating to physical and mental health, wellbeing and safeguarding.

 The PSHE curriculum in EYFS is explored through the different aspects of the personal, social and emotional development prime area and health and self-care aspect of the physical development prime area.
 Children develop skills that form crucial learning for later teaching of PSHE/Relationships in Key Stage One.

-From September 2020 the Department for Education has made the teaching of Relationships Education compulsory in all primary schools.
+From September 2020 the Department for Education has made the teaching of Relationships, Sex and Health Education compulsory in all primary schools.
 At Two Gates School, we follow a progressive scheme of work which we have developed using current guidance and content.
 As a school we have been successfully teaching Relationships Education and Health Education for several years, keeping everything under review so that we are always teaching a relevant and current curriculum in our ever changing world.